resort and residential town is in the Kombo Saint Mary District,

 diners, office blocks, international banks,

 stores, hardware retailers and other kinds of shops.

-ATTRACTIONS & THINGS TO DO:
+TOURIST ATTRACTIONS & THINGS TO DO:

 • Africa Living Art Centre

 It is located on the Fajara end of the Garba Jahumpa Road, in

 New Town, the Africa

 by its owner, it is a tree shaded, two storey, decorated

 and merchandise such as West African antiques, jewellery, ritual

 the Dogon people of Mali.
 He also hosts workshops, exhibitions

 and brings artists together.

 The space inside has a hair salon, book library area, and the

 such as sandwiches, pastries, Lebanese coffee or refreshing soft

 drinks and cocktails.

 the shore.
 With the Kotu stream flowing

 near part of the course plus some woodland patches and coastal

 Blue-bellied Roller, Bearded Barbets, Black-headed Plovers, Red-billed

 Godwits, Senegal Thick-knee, Firefinches, Blue-cheeked Bee-eaters,

 Variable Sunbirds and Beautiful Sunbirds.